BookingBug/dev.bookingbug.com/readme.md

 So you'll need to run `heroku buildpacks:set https://github.com/heroku/heroku-buildpack-nodejs`

 I usually open a new shell (terminal window) at this point and run `heroku logs --tail` in the app directory.
-Cause we all love commands flying past right... oh yeha and thats where the error messages appear.
+Cause we all love commands flying past right... oh yeah and that's where the error messages appear.

 Once you're through the above run `git push heroku master` and watch that sweet sweet auto deploy unfold.

+You can then run `heroku open` to open the application in a browser.